Praisebuka/weatherApp/README.md

 # Weather App with NodeJS🚀

-Welcome to my weather application, where you get to see the weather updates of various places around the world.
+Welcome to my weather application, where you get to see the weather updates of various places around the world with accurate details and much more.

 # Run the Projects